-- The permitted use for the subject property shall be a multi-unit apartment building of up to six storeys in height, containing up to 99 residential dwelling units and accessory uses; - 2.
-A maximum height of three storeys shall be permitted for that portion of the

-- 3. As part of the residential development, a municipal parkette shall be constructed and conveyed to the Town.
-The size, location and design of the municipal parkette shall be to the satisfaction of the Town, and in keeping with the Tecumseh Road Main Street Community Improvement Plan, adopted January 12, 2016, and implemented through a corresponding site plan control agreement; - 4.
+- a.
+The permitted use for the subject property shall be a multi-unit apartment building of up to six storeys in height, containing up to 99 residential dwelling units and accessory uses; - b.
+A maximum height of three storeys shall be permitted for that portion of the building designed to front/face onto Tecumseh Road; - c.
+As part of the residential development, a municipal parkette shall be constructed and conveyed to the Town.
+The size, location and design of the municipal parkette shall be to the satisfaction of the Town, and in keeping with the Tecumseh Road Main Street Community Improvement Plan, adopted January 12, 2016, and implemented through a corresponding site plan control agreement; - d.
 The site-specific zone provisions shall be established within the implementing Zoning By-law amendment.
-The zone provisions shall ensure that the development is constructed in accordance with the special policy affecting the subject property; and - 5.
+The zone provisions shall ensure that the development is constructed in accordance with the special policy affecting the subject property; and - e.
 A Noise and Vibration Study will be required prior to and as part of any application for site plan control or condominium on the subject property.
-Any required mitigation will be included as a condition of draft condominium approval and will be included as a specific requirement in a site plan control agreement. - iv) Special Policy Affecting the 4.4 Hectare Area of Land Situated Southeast of the Tecumseh Road/Southfield Drive Intersection (11873 and 11917 Tecumseh Road)
+Any required mitigation will be included as a condition of draft condominium approval and will be included as a specific requirement in a site plan control agreement. - Special Policy Affecting the 4.4 Hectare Area of Land Situated Southeast of the Tecumseh Road/Southfield Drive Intersection (11873 and 11917 Tecumseh Road)